manikiran231/Delicious-Bite/README.md

 3. Use the search bar to find recipes by entering ingredients, cuisine, or dish name.
 4. Click on a recipe to view its details, including ingredients and cooking instructions.

+## Deployment

+You can access the live version of the website here: [Delicious Bite](https://delicious-bite-two.vercel.app/)

 ## Future Improvements

 - **User Accounts**: Allow users to create accounts and save favorite recipes.